sungminoh/algorithms/leetcode/solved/1700_Minimum_Time_to_Make_Rope_Colorful/README.md

 ```
 Input: colors = "aabaa", neededTime = [1,2,3,4,1]
 Output: 2
-Explanation: Bob will remove the ballons at indices 0 and 4.
-Each ballon takes 1 second to remove.
+Explanation: Bob will remove the balloons at indices 0 and 4.
+Each balloons takes 1 second to remove.
 There are no longer two consecutive balloons of the same color.
 Total time = 1 + 1 = 2.
 ```